 We are a subsidiary of E-House, which will remain our parent company and controlling shareholder after this offering.
 E-House first reported its real estate onlin services business as a separate segment in its annual report on Form 20-F for the year ended December 31, 2009.
 Prior to this offering, E-House has provided us with accounting, administrative, marketing, internal control, customer service and legal support, and has also provided us with the services of a number of its executives and employees.
-Upon completion of this offering, E-House will hold % of our then outstanding ordinary shares, assuming the underwriters do not exercise their over-allotment option.
+Upon completion of this offering, E-House will hold 76.3% of our then outstanding ordinary shares, including 2,029,420 ordinary shares we will issu and sell in the private placement to Tencent concurrently with this offering and assuming the underwriters do not exercise their over-allotment option.
 Upon becoming a stand-alone public company, we will contract with third parties to provide certain services to us associated with our being a public company, the costs of which may be higher than our current cost allocation with E-House for the same services.